Raquel Cashman Language Access Award

 e.
 All emailed to info@imiaweb.org

-The Winner of the 2010 IMIA Raquel Cashman Language Access Award
+The Recipient of 2011 IMIA Raquel Cashman Language Access Award

 http://virtualmentor.ama-assn.org/2007/08/msoc1-0708.html